Why should an ergonomic safe patient handling program be developed?

 How do you start preparing an ergonomic safe patient handling program?

-It starts with commitment.
 The health and safety policy is the commitment by the employer to provide and maintain a safe workplace.
-The commitment of the workforce is also a necessary component.

-When the workplace parties sit down to develop an ergonomic approach to patient handling, they will develop terms of reference that set forth how the health and safety committee will function in approaching this problem and reach its goal of reduced injuries.
+When the workplace parties sit down to develop an ergonomic approach to patient handling, they will develop terms of reference that set forth how the workplace will function in approaching this problem and reach its goal of reduced injuries.

 In general, a safe patient handling program will involve the following steps: